Fasting and abstinence of the Coptic Orthodox Church: Strict abstinence

 A strict abstinence period, where no food or drink whatsoever may be taken, is encouraged for those who can endure it.
 The original tradition of the Church is for this period of abstinence to begin at midnight and last through sunset.
 Those who cannot endure this length of fast are still encouraged to strictly abstain from all types of food and drink between midnight and a certain time in the day, depending on each individual's strength and spiritual needs (this is usually based on the suggestion of the person's father of confession).
-For many parishioners, fasting is more likely to end at noon (the hour when Christ was placed on the Cross) or three o'clock on the afternoon (the hour when Christ died on the Cross).
+For many parishioners, fasting is more likely to end at noon (the hour when Christ was placed on the Cross) or three o'clock in the afternoon (the hour when Christ died on the Cross).
 Strict abstinence is also expected to be kept on Great Friday between midnight and the end of the Great Friday prayers (usually around 6pm).